killercup/scribbles/_posts/2020-04-16-several-months-of-reading-material.md

     url: https://deterministic.space/return-type-based-dispatch.html
     archive: 20200426171311
     summary: |
-      By yours.
+      By yours truly.
 By specifying at some later point in the code which type you want your function to return, the compiler can go back and fill in the blanks.
   - title: Working with strings in Rust
     author: Amos Wenger